krlmlr/minver/README.md

 [![Launch binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/krlmlr/minver/master?urlpath=rstudio)
 <!-- badges: end -->

-A workflow for finding the minimum required versions of all packages.
+A workflow for finding the minimum required versions of all packages that your package imports.

 ## How does it work?